-Hey, do me a solid and describe Regular Show here?
+Wait, you want me do you a solid and describe Regular Show here?

-Alright, but you owe me a solid.
+Alright, but you owe me one later.
 So, you got these two 23-year-olds who are best friends.
 Regular enough.
 They work as groundskeepers of a public city park.
 Pretty normal so far.
-They are a giant blue jay and a raccoon named Mordecai and Rigby respectively, who work for a gumball machine named Benson, a big white ape named Skips, a fat, green-skinned guy named muscle man, a ghost with a hand on the top of his head named High-Five Ghost, and a man with a giant head named Pops, while nearly causing the end of the world on a daily basis from various forms of impossible and strange evil.
-As you can tell, everything is regular and nothing exciting ever happens.
+They are a giant blue jay and a raccoon named Mordecai and Rigby respectively, who work for a gumball machine named Benson, an immortal yeti named Skips, a fat, green-skinned guy named Muscle Man, a ghost with a hand on the top of his head named High-Five Ghost, and a man with a giant head named Pops, while nearly causing the end of the world on a daily basis thanks to various impossible and strange events arising from normal, mundane tasks.
 Regular Show is the brainchild of J.G.
 Quintel, who was the creative director of The Marvelous Misadventures of Flapjack, which should explain just about everything.

-For example, the Pilot episode has the main characters eating cereal, playing Rock–Paper–Scissors to win a chair, summoning an inter-dimensional monster after getting one hundred ties in a row, and then having everything turn back to normal.
+For example, the pilot episode has the main characters eating cereal, playing RockPaperScissors to decide who gets an old chair, summoning an inter-dimensional monster after getting one hundred ties in a row, and then having everything turn back to normal.
 And this was on Mordecai and Rigby's first day at work, no less.

 Just as a note, some of the main characters' designs come from J.G.
 Quintel's previous animated student films.
 Mordecai and Benson were featured in a Mushroom Samba in 2 in the AM PM and Pops as a lollipop ambassador in The Naive Man From Lolliland.
 They're both well worth checking out, but definitely not for kids, especially the former.

-Since the show wrapped up, Quintel has been making a new show Close Enough, a Spiritual Successor to Regular Show but aimed at a much older audience, set for air 2018 on TBS' brand-new original animation block.
+Since the show wrapped up, Quintel has been making a new show Close Enough, a Spiritual Successor to Regular Show but aimed at a much older audience, set for air... eventually on TBS' brand-new original animation block.

 This show provides examples of: